Amplifying Diversity in Film With BlackStar Film Festival

-Aligning with this year’s Black History Month theme of Art and Culture, BlackStar Film Festival (BSFF) catalyzes exploring the profound impacts of Black, Brown, and Indigenous creativity on and off the screen.
+Taking place every year in Philadelphia during the first weekend of August, BlackStar Film Festival (BSFF) explores the profound impacts of Black, Brown, and Indigenous creativity on and off the screen.
 Through a collaboration with CannaContent, we celebrate the deep connection between storytelling, cultural expression, and the transformative impact of the arts in shaping narratives, fostering dialogue, and championing equity for all.

 Advocating for equity through Black film